 Hazing is a crime in Illinois.
 It is defined basically as requiring any person in an educational institution to do any act to be inducted or admitted into any organization or society connected with that educational institution, if the act is not authorized by the institution and results in bodily harm to anyone.
 Hazing is normally a Class A misdemeanor (punishable by up to 364 days in jail and a fine up to \$2,500).
-If great bodily harm or death results, it is a Class 4 felony (punishable by 1-3 years in prison and a fine up to \$25,000).
-90
+But if great bodily harm or death results, it is a Class 4 felony89 (punishable by up to 3 years in prison and a fine up to \$25,000).